vdaas/vald/dockers/tools/cli/loadtest/README.md

 <!-- introduction sentence -->

-`vald-loadtest` is the docker image for load testing with Vald cluster.
+`vald-loadtest` is the docker image for load testing with the Vald cluster.

-This image is responsible for load testing about performance of insert and search operation to the Vald cluster.
+This image is responsible for load testing about insert and search operation performance to the Vald cluster.

 For more details, please refer to the [load test document](https://vald.vdaas.org/docs/performance/loadtest/).